 Using The Three Metrics To Devise an Effective SEO Strategy

 There are dozens of tools that can help you analyze the intent, difficulty, and volume of your desired keywords, one of the best of which is the Google Keyword Planner.
 To make the most of your efforts, identify intent first and foremost.
 Do you wish to inform, drive traffic, or sell?
-Once you identify intent, search for words and phrases that have substantial volume but that have a mid- to low-range level of difficulty.
+Once you identify intent, search for words and phrases with substantial volume but a mid to low-range level of difficulty.
 The SEO tool you choose to use should clearly indicate the score for intent, volume, and difficulty and guide you toward the best keywords and phrases for your budget.